davenquinn/figment-ui/README.md

 - [ ] Allow options to be controlled at runtime for React components
 - [ ] Re-enable headless graphics generation (requires more thought on when React components are "done" rendering)
+- [ ] Create a prepackaged binaray distribution.
+- [ ] Change "Print" button to "Render"; might be less confusing.
 - [x] ~~Create a dependency on `electron-pdf`?~~ *The parts of [`electron-pdf`](https://github.com/fraserxu/electron-pdf) that are valuable in this context are straightforward using just Electron.*
 - [x] ~~Make helpers definable in CLI.~~
   *Now that we are using Parcel, all usable filetypes are bundled by default.*